 Medicare Advantage plans might cover oral surgery for periodontal (gum) procedures but only under the dental insurance umbrella subject to the annual maximum – if available in your state.

-Choosing a dentist or oral surgeon that accepts Medicare can save you a bundle because in-network providers agree to charge the discounted “allowed amount,” whereas those out-of-network have no contractual restrictions.
+Choosing a dentist or oral surgeon who accepts Medicare can save you a bundle because in-network providers agree to charge the discounted “allowed amount,” whereas those out-of-network have no contractual restrictions.

 Gum disease treatment costs frequently outstrip the annual maximum benefit baked into Advantage plans, so do not overlook the hidden discounts built into using a Preferred Provider Organization (PPO).